 These funds support expanding capacity for the aggregation, processing, manufacturing, storing, transporting, wholesaling, and distribution of local food products including specialty crops, dairy, grains for human consumption, aquaculture, and other food products, excluding meat and poultry.

-AZDA is also partnering with Pinnacle Prevention to provide technical assistance to RFSI applicants.
-Please visit the partner page to find out more about the support they are offering.
+AZDA is also partnering with Pinnacle Prevention to provide technical assistance and Supply Chain Coordination activities.
+Please visit the partner page to find out more about the opportunities they are offering.

 For more information on the funding source, please visit the USDA’s Agricultural Marketing Service program webpage.